-In addition, I’ve championed increasing District 3 residents’ participation on City Boards & Commissions, and worked to amplify the voice of emerging neighborhood organizations like the Northwest Community Alliance through community benefit agreements as we plan for Charlotte’s Future.
+In addition, I’ve championed increasing District 3 residents’ participation on City Boards & Commissions, including securing District 3 representation on the City’s Planning Commission.
+I’ve worked to amplify the voice of emerging neighborhood organizations like the Northwest Community Alliance through community benefit agreements as we plan for Charlotte’s Future.
 Through the rezoning process, we’ve secured land to build affordable homeownership opportunities with the West Side Community Land Trust.

 Many of us have our hands full, juggling work, family, and community activities.
 In such a fast-paced world, every moment counts.
 We need a mobility network that gets you where you need to be efficiently, so you can spend more time on what matters.
 That’s why I championed infrastructure investment in across the city, working with my colleagues to secure $14M in congestion mitigation funds, $5M of which is set aside specifically for Steele Creek.
 I continue to work with City staff, developers, and the community to take a big picture approach to development, ensuring everybody benefits from growth in our community.
 I support a responsible approach to implementing the City’s Strategic Mobility Plan.

 In 2020, cities and nations around the world experienced the crippling effects of a global pandemic.
 Charlotte has been no exception.
 In particular, residents in zip code 28208 experienced the highest unemployment across the city.
 We’ve got to get Charlotteans back to work, and that means investing in the workforce and small businesses in our corridors.
 This year, we launched the first-ever $25M Corridors of Opportunity initiative, kicking things off on the West Blvd in a big way.
 I ran for City Council to invest in our community, having helped author the West Blvd Corridor Playbook while serving as a board member for the West Blvd Neighborhood Coalition.
 Taking our queues from the Playbook, we’ve made direct investments in local businesses, infrastructure improvements, and more.
 In addition, I worked with several of my colleagues to push for a City-wide workforce development program to be applied on all City contracts.
-This will help ensure that companies who do business with the City are investing back in our community, so everyone can share in Charlotte’s bright future.
+This will help ensure that companies who do business with the City are investing back in our community.
+This summer, I stood with my colleagues to unanimously support Charlotte’s Non-Discrimination Ordinance, so everyone can share in Charlotte’s bright future.